robbert-vdh/nih-plug/plugins/loudness_war_winner/README.md

 You can download the development binaries for Linux, Windows and macOS from the [automated builds](https://github.com/robbert-vdh/nih-plug/actions/workflows/test.yml?query=branch%3Amaster) page.
-If you're not signed in on GitHub, then you can also find the last nightly build [here](https://nightly.link/robbert-vdh/nih-plug/workflows/build/master).
+If you're not signed in on GitHub, then you can also find the latest nightly build [here](https://nightly.link/robbert-vdh/nih-plug/workflows/build/master).

 The macOS version has not been tested and may not work correctly.
 You may also